Employment Law

 What Happens After You Report Sexual Harassment?

-The company is required to conduct a prompt, full, and fair investigation.
-They must put a stop to the harassment and should appropriately discipline the harasser if wrongdoing is found.
+Your employer is required to conduct a prompt, full, and fair investigation.
+It must put a stop to the harassment and should appropriately discipline the harasser if wrongdoing is found.
 Your employer should not punish you for making a complaint.
 This means you shouldn’t be put off work without pay pending an investigation.
 You shouldn’t be transferred to an inconvenient worksite or forced to take a different work schedule to avoid your harasser.
-This is retaliation and it is illegal.
+This is retaliation, and it is illegal.

 Can I Record the Harassment?